Lake Toya to the Sea of Japan

 Meet your group in Lake Toya & Cycle around Lake Toya

-We start cycling right from our hotel on a lakeside path designated for pedestrians and cyclists, then eventually get on a quiet road which goes all the way around Lake Toya.
-We cycle clockwise around this caldera, which is over 30km/19miles in circumference.
+We start cycling right from our hotel on a lakeside path designated for pedestrians and cyclists, then on to a quiet road that loops all the way around Lake Toya.
+We cycle clockwise around the caldera lake, which is over 30km/19miles in circumference.

-Since Lake Toya was formed as a result of a volcanic eruption the adjacent areas enjoy vibrant agriculture and horticulture, which we will take in from the saddle during the day.
-Another geographic feature of this area is, of course, active volcanoes.
+Since Lake Toya was formed as a result of a volcanic eruption the adjacent areas have vibrant agriculture and horticulture, which we will take in from the saddle during the day.

 Cycling Distance – 55 km / 33 miles